ikvk/ecs_pattern/README.rst

     | Does not contain data about entities and components.

-    | Use the pyecs.System abstract class to create concrete systems:
+    | Use the ecs_pattern.System abstract class to create concrete systems:

     .. code-block:: python